 The L Prize competition requirements issued in 2008 included technical specifications for the 60-watt and PAR38 categories.
 The competition requirements were developed to ensure compliance with the general requirements outlined in the 2007 EISA legislation, with additional details specified for quality, performance, and mass manufacturing.

 On January 5, 2011, DOE announced plans to modify the L Prize competition requirements for the PAR38 category, to incorporate lessons learned from the 60-watt competition process.
 The PAR38 competition was temporarily closed, and reopened in March 2012.
+Three revisions to requirements were made in July 2013 to encourage broader participation.

 The complete competition requirements for the 21st Century category have not yet been fully defined or published.
 The 21st Century category is not open for entries at this time.
 Guidance will be announced by DOE and posted on this website in the future.